neptuneresearch/ring-membership-sql/README.md

 ## Transaction version filter
 Two transaction version filters are possible for this view: Pre-RingCT and RingCT Only.

-Pre-RingCT filter will include transactions of both Version 1 (blocks 0-1220515) and Version 2 (blocks 1220516+).
+Pre-RingCT filter will include all transaction inputs of all transactions of all versions.
-RingCT Only filter will only include Transactions of Version 2 (blocks 1220516+).
+RingCT Only filter will only include transaction inputs of zero amount from transactions of version 2 (blocks 1220516+).

 To switch filters, comment/uncomment the respective sections in the materialized view to change its query, and refresh the materialized view.
 - `WHERE` clause